SurenderHarsha/Secret-Hitler/README.md

 ### Epistemic Model
 We assume and model the players to play optimally to reduce complication, the game is straight-forward and we attempt to gradually add increasing layers of complexity like strategies.

 #### Model Variables
-Each state 'S' has 'n' atoms where 'n' is the number of players in the game, each atom represents the faction of the players with '1' being a player is a 'Fascist' and '0' being a player is a 'Liberal'.
+Each state 'S' has 'n' atoms where 'n' is the number of players in the game.
+Each atom represents the faction of a player.

 The model initially is created with <img src="https://render.githubusercontent.com/render/math?math=2^n"> states.
 The number of liberals is always greater than number of fascists.
 When the game begins, the fascists get to know each other and all the fascist relations except reflexive relations are eliminated.
 Relation set for a player consists of all the possible parties of other players, as the game progresses, these relations are eliminated.

 #### Public Announcements
-There are a total of 3 public announcements in the game.

-1. President announcing/selecting the chancellor.
-(If a president is known to be a fascist, then automatically his chancellor is a fascist)
-2. Voting results announcement to know if the government(President and chancellor) can select policies or not.
-Voting is only as yes/no, and only the number of votes for yes/no is shown, but each player's vote is kept anonymous.
-(Players will remember this)
-3. Public announcement of Policy chosen.(As of now there is no strategy where a fascist will choose a liberal policy, we will implement this policy later on).

-After each public announcement, the model is updated with excluded relations, if at any stage, only the real world/state is left, the liberals automatically win as everyone knows who everyone is(this is very unlikely).

-#### Beliefs and Update rules
-The kripke models are updated after every public announcement and after every round.
-Update rules dictate when a relation should be removed/changed.
-For example, we say agent A believes that agent B is fascist as it has voted for a fascist policy two times in a row.

-We use belief in our models rather than knowledge for liberal agents as no liberal agent can know for sure about the identity of its peers.
-We can also say fascists have knowledge of who the other fascists are and also who the liberals are.
+Over the course of the game, the model is updated using public announcements.
+When a round finishes, the information from it is applied to the model using public announcements.
+The exact information depends on the policy passed, and is listed in the update rules in the next section

 #### Order of knowledge
 We experiment with different orders by implementing more complex strategies based on the order we are simulating.
-If it is a zero order simulation then,
+If it is a zero order simulation, then:

-* Fascist presidents choose a fascist chancellor.
+* Fascist presidents choose a random chancellor.
 * Fascists always pass fascist policy.
 * Liberals vote randomly, yes or no for the government.
 * Liberal president chooses a random player as chancellor.
 * Liberals always vote liberal policy.

-If it is a first order simulation then,
+If it is a first order simulation, then:

-* Fascist president chooses a fascist chancellor.
+* Fascist president chooses a random chancellor.
 * Fascist always passes a fascist policy.
 * Liberals vote no, if they believe the president or chancellor is a fascist, yes otherwise.
 * Liberal president chooses a player who he believes is **not** a fascist.
 * Liberals always vote a liberal policy.
 * Update rule: If fascist rule is passed, then president is fascist **or** chancellor is fascist.
 * Update rule: If liberal rule is passed, then president **and** chancellor are **not** fascists.
-* Update rule: If president is fascist, then it **implies** his chancellor is also fascist.
+* Update rule: If the president is liberal and the chancellor is fascist, the president now knows the chancellor is fascist.
+The same applies when the chancellor is liberal and the president is fascist.

-Higher order of simulations will have strategies implemented in an iterative manner as to keep the complexity of the simulation in check.

 ### The Interface
 The GUI is made using Pygame's native library found [here](https://www.pygame.org/news).
 We take the help of Mlsolver package to create and solve Kripke Models which can be found [here](https://github.com/erohkohl/mlsolver).